mikepan/GameEngineBook/text/chapter01.md

 ### Installation

-Blender runs on Windows, Mac OS X, and Linux, and is available in both 32-bit and 64-bit.
-You can find the Blender installer for your operating system from www.blender.org.
-The complete Blender download size is less than 70MB.
+Blender runs on Windows, Mac OS X, and Linux, You can find the Blender installer for your operating system from www.blender.org.
+The complete Blender download size is about 100MB.

-\*\*\* Begin Note

-When I'm Sixty-Four

-The 64-bit version of Blender is generally faster than the 32-bit version and can let you use more than 4GB of memory.
-If you are using a 64-bit OS, there is really no reason to get the 32-bit binary.

-\*\*\* End Note

 Go ahead and install Blender.
 Start the application once it's installed.

+> **Installation Not Required**
+>
-Technically, Blender does not need to be installed before it can be used.
+> Technically, Blender does not need to be installed before it can be used.
 The installer is available for convenience only.
 Blender will run from any location.
 You can even copy it to a USB storage device and carry it with you, so you'll never be apart from your favorite program.
 Although, by default, Blender saves some user settings to the user directory.

 Even though you need Blender to develop the game, Blender games can be packaged as stand-alone applications, so that others playing it don't need to install anything.
 See Chapter 9, "Publishing and Beyond," for more details.